Skip to main content

 Don't use it to

-• Load multiple sets of data - use Load Entities (SQL) instead
+• Load multiple sets of data - use Create List from SQL instead

 • Query entities - use entity specific actions instead